FAQ Crewed Yacht Charters

 What is a Yacht Clearinghouse?

-The clearinghouse also arranges to have an escrow account for the money and pays it out to the yacht owner at the correct time.
-There are many Yacht Charter Brokers, not as many Clearinghouses, and they tend to be somewhat in the background of the industry, although some do have Yacht Charter Brokers that work in their offices.
+There are many Yacht Charter Brokers, but not as many Clearinghouses.
+They tend to be somewhat in the background of the industry, although some do have Yacht Charter Brokers that work in their offices.

 Why do most sites seem to have the same Yacht Search Engines?